 Thinking of taking out a personal loan with a fixed interest rate?
 Then you could be slapped with the below fee:

-Breakcost fee: While breakcost fees were banned on variable rate loans back in 2011, they can still be charged on fixed rate loans.
+Breakcost fee: While exit fees were banned on variable rate loans back in 2011, breakcost fees can still be charged on fixed rate loans.
 So if you plan on making extra repayments to pay out your fixed rate loan early, be mindful that if you pay out the loan early you could be up for a fee.
 This fee will be calculated by the lender, depending on a number of factors including the time left on the original term, the rate your loan was fixed at and the current rate.

 Now that we’ve run you through the common fees found with personal loans, it’s time to move onto the good stuff i.e flexible features.
 Here are some to consider: